ChrisWhealy/wasm_sha256/docs/100-write-hash.md

 # Step 10: Write the Hash Value to `stdout`

-Once we've processed all the message blocks, final final steps are:
+Once we've processed all the message blocks, the final steps are:
 * Convert the 8 internal hash values to ASCII
 * Concatenate them together
 * Write the output to `stdout`